romaintribout/Sigfox-NODEMCU-BRKWS01-Wisol-SFM10R1/README.md

 }
 ```

-## See your messages in Sigfox Backend
+## See your messages in the Sigfox Backend

-Go to https://backend.sigfox.com and login
+Go to https://backend.sigfox.com and login.

-In the device list, find your device using the device ID, and click on it
+In the device list, find your device using the device ID, and click on it.

 ![Sigfox Backend](doc/capture2.png)

+## Forward messages to your own Flask backend